Flag of Costa Rica

 Current Population (Live)

-Costa Rica is a Central America country of around 5.31 million residents, placing it above the global median in population.
-The country extends across 51,100 km², translating to a density of 104 people per km².
+Costa Rica is a Central America country of around 5.13 million residents, placing it a modestly sized nation in population terms.
+The country extends across 51,100 km², translating to a density of 100 people per km².
 Its capital is San José, and Spanish is the official language, while the Costa Rican colón serves as the national currency.

 Population